bmeurant/technical-docs/software-architecture/security/pki.md

 PKI underpins many essential security services in modern computing:

 *   **Secure Communication (TLS/SSL):** PKI is fundamental to Transport Layer Security (TLS) and its predecessor Secure Sockets Layer (SSL), which secure web traffic (HTTPS).
 Digital certificates issued by CAs verify the identity of web servers, enabling encrypted communication between clients and servers.
-*   **Digital Signatures:** PKI enables the creation and verification of digital signatures, providing assurance of a document's authenticity, integrity, and non-repudiation (proof of origin).
+*   **Digital Signatures:** PKI enables the creation and verification of digital signatures, providing assurance of a document's authenticity, [[data-integrity|integrity]], and non-repudiation (proof of origin).
-*   **Email Security (S/MIME):** Secure/Multipurpose Internet Mail Extensions (S/MIME) uses PKI to provide cryptographic security services for electronic messaging, including authentication, message integrity, and confidentiality.
+*   **Email Security (S/MIME):** Secure/Multipurpose Internet Mail Extensions (S/MIME) uses PKI to provide cryptographic security services for electronic messaging, including authentication, message [[data-integrity|integrity]], and confidentiality.
 *   **Code Signing:** Software developers use PKI to digitally sign their code, allowing users to verify the software's origin and ensure it hasn't been tampered with since it was signed.
 *   **Virtual Private Networks (VPNs):** PKI is often used to authenticate users and devices connecting to VPNs, ensuring that only authorized entities can access private networks.
 *   **Device Authentication:** In IoT and enterprise environments, PKI can authenticate devices, ensuring that only trusted hardware can connect to and interact with network resources.